 “Of course Dybala will stay.
 He is a Juve player and it’s obvious he will certainly remain,” said the Juventus sporting director.

 Following one of their worst seasons in recent times, Juventus and Allegri will need to go back to the drawing board, and re-evaluate Dybala’s best position.
 Otherwise, it’ll only be a matter of time before Dybala is moved, and Juventus are back to square one.

-Do you have what it takes to challenge the best Serie A Fantasy Managers?
-If you’re up to challenging the best then play www.seriea-fantasy.com now!
+Do you have what it takes to challenge the best Fantasy Football Managers?
+If you want to test your knowledge of Italian football then play www.fantasyseriea.com now!